amalgam8/amalgam8.github.io/overview.md

 ![sidecar containers](https://github.com/amalgam8/amalgam8.github.io/blob/master/images/sidecar-containers.jpg)

-In Kubernetes, however, the app supervision would probabaly not be used as shown in diagram (a).
+In Kubernetes, however, the app supervision would probably not be used as shown in diagram (a).
 The app would instead be likely running in its own separate container of a pod.
 For leaf microservices (i.e., ones that make no outgoing calls), the proxy and route management components would not be needed (b).
 Service Registration would not be needed for services in a runtime that supports auto registration (c), for example, when using the amalgam8 registry adapter for Kubernetes (see below).